strongbox/strongbox-docs/Cron-Tasks.md

     CronTaskConfiguration config = (CronTaskConfiguration) jobExecutionContext.getMergedJobDataMap().get("config");

- So, we can get any property of cron task with using its name:
+This way we can get any property of a cron task by looking it up by it's name:

     config.getProperty("name");